iris-hep/iris-hep.github.io/_posts/2020-02-27-iris-hep-posters-2020.md

 summary: "IRIS-HEP held a Poster Session at Princeton University on February 27, 2020 to highlight the work of members from the first 18 months of IRIS-HEP"
 ---

-On Thursday, February 27, 2020 members of IRIS-HEP got together at Princeton University to take stock of our progress in the first 18 months and plan for the future.
-A poster session was held in conjunction with this review session to highlight the work of members from the first 18 months of IRIS-HEP.

 {% include figure.html
     file="/assets/images/posts/20200227-iris-hep-posters-2020-Gray-ACTS.jpg"
     alt="Tracking with A Common Tracking Software (ACTS)"